-22 July - Subject Information Afternoon and subject selection forms open.
+14 July - Subject Information Evening and subject selection forms open

-Students will attend a Subject Information afternoon during Period 4.
+The Subject Selection Information Evening will take place in the MPC directly after Year 9/10 Parent Teacher Evening.
 Subject areas will have stalls where students can discuss subject options and speak to expert subject teachers.

-Parents will be emailed with a link to a series of parent information videos and subject specific information outlines.
-The Principal and experienced staff will address parents and students about HSC requirements, course selection and pathway options available for 2021 through these resources.
-Parents and carers are welcome to email the school for answers to more individual subject questions.
+Parents/caregivers will be emailed with a link to a series of information videos and subject specific information outlines.
+The Principal and experienced staff will address parents, caregivers and students about HSC requirements, course selection and pathway options available for 2022 through these resources.
+Parents and caregivers are welcome to email the school for answers to more individual subject questions.

-31 July - Online subject selection form goes live
+15 July - Online subject selection form goes live